robjhyndman/forecast/cran-comments.md

 ## revdep checks

-All reverse dependencies have been checked.
+All reverse dependencies have been checked and no issues found.
-There are two packages with check issues caused by this release, which have patches ready to submit.

-These packages which will be patched are:
-* hts
-* forecastHybrid
+## Notes

+Sorry, forgot to bump the version number.
+Ignore the last submission.